batuhanep/AI-NLP-IR-Powered-Hybrid-Product-Matching/README.md

 # AI, NLP & IR Powered Hybrid Product Matching

-This repository contains a robust Python script designed for high-accuracy product matching and deduplication between two separate product catalogs (e.g., from two different e-commerce platforms like Migros and Getir).
+This repository contains a robust Python script designed for high-accuracy product matching and deduplication between two separate product catalogs from two different e-commerce platforms.
 Utilizing techniques from Artificial Intelligence (AI), Natural Language Processing (NLP), and Information Retrieval (IR), the script employs a hybrid approach, combining semantic similarity (Sentence Transformers - S-BERT) for conceptual understanding with lexical matching (BM25) for keyword relevance, and further enhances accuracy using volume and unit validation.
 The use of FAISS ensures fast and scalable retrieval of candidates.

 ## Key Features